SchwarzIT/onyx/apps/showcase/content/en/components/05.data/calendar/index.md

 Allows the user to select a range with a start and end date.
 If calendar weeks are enabled, the user can click a specific calendar week to automatically select the whole week.

 :component-example{name="Range" layout="grow"}

+### Min, max and disabled dates

+Specific dates can be disabled by defining a minimum or maximum date where all dates before/after the given date will be disabled or by specifying individual dates (e.g. every Wednesday).
+Alternatively, the `disabled` property can be set to disabled all dates.

+In the example below, only the past and upcoming 7 days are selectable except Wednesdays.

+:component-example{name="MinMax" layout="grow"}

+### Skeleton

+The skeleton can be used on initial page load when the data for the page / calendar is initially loaded.

+:component-example{name="Skeleton" layout="grow"}